emamars95/TensorFlow/README.md

 # Tutorial Machine Learning #

-This tutorial is designed for beginner and intermediate users that gain experience with the commonly used tools for data analysis and molecular dynamics simulation using Machine Learning (ML) and Neural Networks (NN).
+These tutorials are designed for beginner and intermediate users that gain experience with the commonly used tools for data analysis and molecular dynamics simulation using Machine Learning (ML) and Neural Networks (NN).
 The folder contains 6 tutorials that span several topics from Computer vision using TensorFlow to running atomistic molecular dynamics using a Deep Learning Neural Network.

 ## Data Analysis with KKR ##